ildyria/Dance/Lectures/2020-08-28 - Roel - English Waltz.md

 ### Soft ankles, soft knees...
 Focus on controlled lowering.

 ### Our moment
-- lower together and then extend together.
+- Lower together and then extend together.
 - Under the table, over the table.

-### Tipple chasse
+### Tipple chassé
 - give space and rotate to the right,
 - low in the hips,
 - technical sway to the left on 1,
 - neutral on 2.
 - Outside position on 1!!!
-Emil chasse exercise (outside change).
+Emil chassé exercise (outside change).

 - L: Extend upward from contact at the hip.